Whale Shark Sightings Always Cause A Buzz Around Phuket But What Facts have We Got

-There’s much debate about the size to which they can grow, 18m is a common figure that’s mentioned but the largest verified measurement is around 12m.
-In Thailand we rarely see whale sharks larger than 6m but this seems to be a global trend and apart from the Galapagos Islands, large whale sharks are becoming increasingly rare.
+There’s much debate about the size to which they can grow.
+18m is a common figure that’s mentioned but the largest verified measurement is around 12m.
+In Thailand we rarely see whale sharks larger than 6m but this seems to be a global trend.
+Apart from the Galapagos Islands, large whale sharks are becoming increasingly rare.
 The most studied group of whale sharks (Ningaloo Reef, Australia) now average around 6m, at this size whale sharks are not thought to be sexually mature – a very worrying trend.

 Where Do They Go?

-Whale sharks live in warm – temperate tropical seas all around the globe, preferring temperatures of 22c or above.
+Whale sharks live in warm – temperate tropical seas all around the globe.
+Preferring temperatures of 22c or above.
 There’s thought to be two large populations, one in the Atlantic and one in the Indo Pacific.
-They travel huge distances within there ranges, one tagged female recently logged a journey of 7,800km and was still going when the tag dropped off.
+They travel huge distances within their ranges.
+One tagged female recently logged a journey of 7,800km and was still going when the tag dropped off.
 Where the large females go to give birth is the holy grail of whale shark research and probably the key to keeping the species from extinction

 Whale Sharks In Phuket

 We can’t with all honestly say that we’re inundated with whale shark sightings.
 However they’re regular enough visitors to get a mention in dive briefs.
 Of the local dive sites – Shark Point probably gets the most sightings and if you venture a little further afield then Richelieu Rock gives you a chance but probably Hin Daeng and Hin Muang gives you the best chance of an encounter with these magnificent animals.